 Here, we see that the judgment is proclaimed on the leaders as well as the common man (ravines/valleys).
 Their idolatry would be punished and all who looked to the idols for help would perish.

-'"Wherever you live, the towns will be laid waste and the high places demolished, so that your altars will be laid waste and devastated, your idols smashed and ruined, your incense altars broken down, and what you have made wiped out.
-Your people will fall slain among you, and you will know that I am the Lord."'
+Everywhere you live, the cities will be destroyed and the high places wrecked; so that your altars can be destroyed and wrecked, your idols broken and abolished, your pillars for sun-worship cut down and the things you have made wiped out.
+The slain will fall among you; then you will know that I am ADONAI.

 We see that this judgment was going to be on all of the land and all who trust in the things of their hands.
 Ever since the Tower of Babel, man has attempted to reach the heavens by their own work.
 The same thing was true in Ezekiel's day and is even today.
 In the last days, there will be the spirit that says that, if all men just band together, they can accomplish anything.
 Ezekiel proclaimed this judgment and tells us that its purpose is so that men will see that they are only men and God is in charge.